What is first-party data activation?

 Lookalike audiences are a set of users whose characteristics closely resemble those of an existing (“seed”) audience.

 Lookalikes are particularly interesting when running prospecting campaigns to acquire new customers.
-This is because they enable a brand to start from a seed audience consisting of existing customers and extend it to similar users in the publisher user inventory.
+This is because they enable a brand to start from a seed audience consisting of existing customers and extend it to similar users in the publisher's user inventory.

 How can brands activate first-party data?